apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**NASA’s next stop: An asteroid named for the Egyptian god of chaos**
+**Apple will issue a software update to address iPhone 15 overheating complaints**

-You can read more about it [here](https://www.cnn.com/2023/09/30/world/apophis-explorer-science-newsletter-wt-scn/index.html).
+You can read more about it [here](https://www.cnbc.com/2023/09/30/apple-will-issue-a-software-update-to-address-iphone-15-overheating-complaints.html).

 ## Requirements
 - Python 3.8